vjelic/madengine-glog-fork/docs/distributed-execution-solution.md

 ### 8. Advanced CLI Usage

-The distributed CLI supports all standard MADEngine arguments for model filtering and execution control:
+The distributed CLI supports all standard madengine arguments for model filtering and execution control:

 #### Model Selection and Filtering
 ```bash